mbl: Memory-based learning (mbl)

 \loadmathjax

-This function is implemented for memory-based learning (a.k.a. instance-based learning or local regression) which is a non-linear lazy learning approach for predicting a given response variable from a set of predictor variables.
-For each observation in a prediction set, a specific local regression is carried out based on a subset of similar observations (nearest neighbors) selected from a reference set.
-The local model is then used to predict the response value of the target (prediction) observation.
-Therefore this function does not yield a global regression model.
+Memory-based learning (a.k.a. instance-based learning or local regression) is a non-linear lazy learning approach for predicting a response variable from predictor variables.
+For each observation in a prediction set, a local regression is fitted using a subset of similar observations (nearest neighbors) from a reference set.
+This function does not produce a global model.

 Usage